A decision-theoretic approach to dealing with uncertainty in quantum mechanics: The basic decision-theoretic models

 which confirms that the ordering~\(\betterthan\) is indeed completely determined by the convex cone~\(\desirset\), and vice versa.

-Such {\SDMs}~\(\desirset\) therefore constitute an equivalent representation to preference orderings~\(\betterthan\).
-The basic rationality requirements that are typically imposed on them are: \begin{enumerate}[label={\upshape D\arabic*.},ref={\upshape D\arabic*},leftmargin=*,widest=4,series=desirability] \item \(\zero\notin\desirset\); \item if \(\measurement{A},\measurement{B}\in\desirset\) then also \(\measurement{A}+\measurement{B}\in\desirset\); \item if \(\measurement{A}\in\desirset\) and \(\lambda>0\) then also \(\lambda\measurement{A}\in\desirset\); \item if \(\measurement{A}\alwaysbetterthan\zero\) then \(\measurement{A}\in\desirset\). \end{enumerate} They're the one-to-one counterparts, in that order and via \cref{eq:desirability:ordering:correspondence} and therefore \labelcref{ax:preference:additivity}, for the axioms~\labelcref{ax:preference:irreflexitivy,ax:preference:transitivity,ax:preference:background,ax:preference:scaling}.
-Any subset~\(\desirset\) of~\(\measurements\) with these four properties is called a \emph{coherent} {\SDM} (in~\(\measurements\)).
+Such {\SDMs}~\(\desirset\) therefore constitute an \emph{equivalent representation} to preference orderings~\(\betterthan\).
+The basic rationality requirements that are typically imposed on them are: \begin{enumerate}[label={\upshape D\arabic*.},ref={\upshape D\arabic*},leftmargin=*,widest=4,series=desirability] \item \(\zero\notin\desirset\); \item if \(\measurement{A},\measurement{B}\in\desirset\) then also \(\measurement{A}+\measurement{B}\in\desirset\); \item if \(\measurement{A}\in\desirset\) and \(\lambda\in\posreals\) then also \(\lambda\measurement{A}\in\desirset\); \item if \(\measurement{A}\alwaysbetterthan\zero\) then \(\measurement{A}\in\desirset\). \end{enumerate} They're the one-to-one counterparts, in that order and via \cref{eq:desirability:ordering:correspondence} and therefore \labelcref{ax:preference:additivity}, for the axioms~\labelcref{ax:preference:irreflexitivy,ax:preference:transitivity,ax:preference:background,ax:preference:scaling}.\footnote{In other words, and more explicitly, under \labelcref{ax:preference:additivity}, each of the requirements \labelcref{ax:preference:irreflexitivy,ax:preference:transitivity,ax:preference:background,ax:preference:scaling} for the preference ordering~\(\betterthan\) is equivalent to one of the requirements \labelcref{ax:desirability:strict,ax:desirability:additivity,ax:desirability:scaling,ax:desirability:background} for the {\SDM}~\(\desirset\), namely the one with the same number.} Any subset~\(\desirset\) of~\(\measurements\) with these four properties is called a \emph{coherent} {\SDM} (in~\(\measurements\)).
 Axiom~\labelcref{ax:desirability:strict} essentially states that Your ordering~\(\betterthan\) must be strict, and together with \labelcref{ax:desirability:additivity} guarantees, via \cref{eq:desirability:ordering:correspondence}, that You have a strict preference ordering between acts.
 Axioms~\labelcref{ax:desirability:additivity,ax:desirability:scaling} state that \(\desirset\) must be a convex cone, so they --- in combination with \cref{eq:desirability:ordering:correspondence} and therefore \labelcref{ax:preference:additivity} --- also reflect the linearity of the utility scale.
 The final axiom~\labelcref{ax:desirability:background} simply requires that non-null measurements that never yield a negative outcome --- that are positive semidefinite --- must be desirable to You.\footnote{ For some applications, it may be preferable to replace \labelcref{ax:desirability:background} with the weaker condition that \(\desirset\) should include all positive definite measurements, and then also to explicitly add the requirement that \(\measurement{A}\in\desirset\) and \(\measurement{B}\geq\measurement{A}\) imply that \(\measurement{B}\in\desirset\); see \labelcref{ax:desirability:monotone} further on.
 Doing this wouldn't affect the main conclusions in this paper.
 Again, most of what we'll discuss in \cref{sec:sets:of:desirable:measurements,sec:inference,sec:lower:upper:previsions,sec:coherent:previsions} remains, mutatis mutandis, valid if we consider \(\alwaysstrictlybetterthan\) rather than \(\alwaysbetterthan\) as the background ordering.}